Chern class formulas for classical-type degeneracy loci: Introduction

 We conclude this introduction with some remarks on the development and context of our results.
 The {\em double Schubert polynomials} of Lascoux and Sch\"utzenberger, which represent type A degeneracy loci, have many wonderful combinatorial properties.
 A problem that received a great deal of attention in the 1990's was to find similar polynomials representing loci of other classical types.
 First steps in this direction were taken by Billey and Haiman, who defined (single) Schubert polynomials for types B, C, and D \cite{BH}; double versions were obtained by Ikeda, Mihalcea, and Naruse \cite{IMN} and studied further by Tamvakis \cite{T}.
-We should point out that in types B, C, and D, any theory of Schubert polynomials involves working in a ring with relations, but modulo these, stable formulas are essentially unique.
+A simplified development of these double Schubert polynomials follows from the degeneracy locus formulas proved here.
+We should point out that in types B, C, and D, any theory of Schubert polynomials involves working not in a polynomial ring, but in a ring with relations; modulo these relations, however, stable formulas are essentially unique.
 See \cite{AF1}, or the survey \cite{T2}, for more perspective on this history.

-The Schubert varieties and degeneracy loci in types B, C, and D are indexed by signed permutations, and it is natural to ask whether certain signed permutations correspond to Pfaffians, by analogy with the determinantal formulas for vexillary permutations.
-In \cite{AF1}, we identified such a class of {\em vexillary signed permutations},\footnote{Although not obvious from the definitions, the vexillary signed permutations of \cite{AF1} correspond to certain {\em vexillary elements} of the hyperoctahedral group, studied by Billey and Lam \cite{BL}.
-It should be interesting to study the permutations arising from the more general triples to be considered here; see the remark at the end of \S\ref{s.typeC}.} defined via triples $\triple$ such that all $q_i\geq 0$.
+The Schubert varieties and degeneracy loci in types B, C, and D are indexed by signed permutations, and it is natural to ask whether certain signed permutations correspond to Pfaffians, by analogy with the determinantal formulas for vexillary permutations in type A. In the preprint \cite{AF1}, we identified such a class of {\em vexillary signed permutations},\footnote{Although not obvious from the definitions, the vexillary signed permutations of \cite{AF1} correspond to certain {\em vexillary elements} of the hyperoctahedral group, defined and studied by Billey and Lam \cite{BL}.
+It should be interesting to study the permutations arising from the more general triples to be considered here; see the remarks at the end of \S\ref{s.typeC}.} defined via triples $\triple$ such that all $q_i\geq 0$.
 Following ideas of Kazarian \cite{K}, we proved Pfaffian formulas for vexillary loci, and also studied the relationship between these Pfaffians and the double Schubert polynomials of \cite{IMN}.
+We plan to revisit the combinatorics and algebra of Schubert polynomials in separate work.

+In the present work, we focus on the Pfaffian formulas and their generalizations.
+The setup is heavily influenced by Kazarian's preprint \cite{K}.
+We wish to emphasize that our key contribution is the argument itself: by including the more general vexillary loci, we separate algebra (showing a product equals a determinant or Pfaffian, in the ``dominant'' case of the proof) from geometry (constructing a resolution of singularities and pushing forward the formula, in the ``main'' case).